TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Critical Warning

-The TYPO3 Core documentation explicitly states: The DataHandler is stateful and must be re-instantiated for every logical operation.
+The TYPO3 Core explicitly documents: The DataHandler is stateful and must be re-instantiated for every logical operation.
 Reusing it across multiple independent operations is an anti-pattern.

-This pattern can also be observed with the TYPO3 QueryBuilder: identical performance issues arise upon reuse within loops.
-The pattern is clear: these components are designed for discrete, atomic operations – using them in long-running loops fundamentally conflicts with their stateful architecture.
+This pattern also applies to the TYPO3 QueryBuilder: identical performance issues arise when reusing it within loops.
+The pattern is clear: These components are designed for discrete, atomic operations – using them in long-running loops fundamentally conflicts with their stateful architecture.

 Quantitative Performance Analysis